 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Isolated loose flooring was detected underfoot.
+Having regard to the age of the property, concealed underfloor timbers which are built into stonework and unprotected may be deteriorated due to damp absorption, although this could not be ascertained within the scope of our inspection.
+A precautionary check by a timber specialist would be prudent.

-Internal joinery and kitchen fittings

-Repair category 2

-Notes Internal joinery is generally serviceable however some wear and tear items were noted and in general, fittings are of an older style and future maintenance or upgrading should be anticipated.
+Internal joinery and kitchen fittings Repair category 2 Notes Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings/internal doors/facings, etc and future maintenance or upgrading should be anticipated.
+Kitchen fittings are of considerable age and will likely require future modernisation to suit the purchaser's taste.
+There is no handrail to the staircase leading to the rear attic accommodation, contrary to current building regulations and representing a potential safety hazard.
 Low level internal glazing should be checked for safety glass.

-Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
-It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
-The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
-The flue should be regularly swept.
+Chimney breasts and fireplaces Repair category 1 Notes Within the limitations of our inspection no significant defects were noted to the chimney breasts and fireplaces.
+It is assumed that the stoves have been installed in accordance with manufacturer's recommendations for fluing and ventilation and have always utilised the correct type of fuel.
+The appliances have not been tested by ourselves and are therefore presumed in full, safe working order.
+The flues should be regularly swept.
+Ventilators should be fitted to disused chimney breasts to prevent a build- up of moisture therein.

-Internal decorations

-Repair category 2

-Notes The property is in fair decorative order, however some redecoration/modernisation should be anticipated.
+Internal decorations Repair category 1 Notes The property is in fair decorative order.
+Re-decorative works will likely be required to suit the purchaser's taste.